-The vacation is planned and the tickets are bought, but you can only realistically visit one of these two Bolivian cities, so the nagging question is just that- which one?
+La Paz or Sucre?
+The vacation is planned and the tickets are bought, but you can only realistically visit one of these two Bolivian cities.
+The nagging question is just that- which one?

 Reading guidebooks and blogs you learn that La Paz is uniquely located and a hive of activity and adventure.
 But Sucre…so many people who go there seem to stay and never want to leave.
-To make a comfortable choice you need to take a hard look at your needs and the type of travel opportunities you will have in each destination.
+To make a comfortable choice you need to take a hard look at your needs.

 La Paz or Sucre?